jerous86/nimqt/README.md

 ### Layout DSL
 The nimqt module provides a macro `makeLayout` (and `makeLayoutH` to start with a `QHBoxLayout`) to easily generate layouts.
-Some examples of the DSL follow:
+Some examples of the DSL follow.
-Assume we have `let rootWidget:ptr QWidget = newQWidget()`.
+These examples assume we have `let rootWidget:ptr QWidget = newQWidget()`.

 This example will generate a widget, containing two unnamed push buttons.